How ConsumerAffairs uses cookies

 Create a moving folder

-If you prefer digital copies, use a spreadsheet to track tasks and expenses so everything is easily accessible.
+If you prefer keeping digital copies, use a spreadsheet to track tasks and expenses so everything is easily accessible.
 The important thing is that you have a system (and a single place) to keep things organized.

 Research moving companies